wp-plugins/wooheat/readme.txt

 == Description ==

-wooHeat! has been designed to give woocommerce store owners the ability to add heat raitings to their products.
-Once your products have a heat raiting, customers can sort products by heat rating - hottest to mildest.
+wooHeat! has been designed to give woocommerce store owners the ability to add heat ratings to their products.
+Once your products have a heat ratings, customers can sort products by heat rating - hottest to mildest.

 == Installation ==